 I booked this stay here for the bathtub and the gorgeous warmth of the interior and exterior property.
 For years I have stayed in hostels and Airbnb’s thus my stay at el Convento felt like a gift.
 Serenity and luxury are accessible with rooms under $200.
 I upgraded to the Junior Suite during the holidays at around $230 per night.

-Refined, antiquated hotel with an outdoor pool, piano bar, restaurant, yoga studio, art gallery and rooftop terrace.
-Stroll in to this magical place to view the art, enjoy a bite to eat, a coffee or a relaxing sit on the rooftop terrace.
-The hotel is luxury at a very affordable rate and I had initially booked my stay here before booking at El Convento.
+This antiquated hotel was fully equipped with an outdoor pool, piano bar, restaurant, yoga studio, art gallery and rooftop terrace.
+Stroll in to this magical place to check out the art, enjoy a bite to eat, a coffee or a relaxing sit on the rooftop terrace.
+The hotel is luxury at a very affordable rate.
+I had initially booked my stay here before booking at El Convento, but changed last minute.
 The rooms are fabulous but the difference was about $40 per night, and I chose the savings for two words: Guatemalan textiles. #shopping

-Modern, light and airy, this sophisticated hotel is located just two blocks from the Convent Santa Clara ruins.
+Modern and sophisticated, this hotel is located just two blocks from the Convent Santa Clara ruins.
 Affordable and minimal, Good Hotel is a great option for solo travelers.

 Where to eat and drink in Antigua: